Generic Inference on Quantile and Quantile Effect Functions for Discrete Outcomes

 \section{Introduction}

-The quantile function (QF), introduced by \citet{galton1874proposed}, has become a standard tool for descriptive and inferential analysis due to its straightforward and intuitive interpretation. \citet{doksum1974empirical} suggested to report the quantile effect (QE) function---the difference between two QFs---to compare the entire distribution of a random variable in two different populations.
-For example, in Section \ref{subsection:testscores}, we analyze the racial test score gap by taking the difference of the QFs of the IQ test scores between white and black children.
-Looking at this QE function allows us to describe the gap in the test scores not only at the center, but also at the various percentiles of the test scores.
+The quantile function (QF), introduced by \citet{galton1874proposed}, has become a standard tool for descriptive and inferential analysis due to its straightforward and intuitive interpretation.
+For instance, quantiles play a crucial role in exploratory data analysis as advocated by Tukey and his co-authors.
+In a classical book, \citet{tukey1977exploratory} promoted the use of the five-number summary, box-plot and median smoothers, which are all based on quantiles. \citet{doksum1974empirical} and \cite{erich1975nonparametrics} suggested to report the quantile effect (QE) function---the difference between two QFs---to compare the entire distribution of a random variable in two different populations.
 In randomized control trials and natural experiments, QEs have a causal interpretation, and are usually referred to as quantile treatment effects (QTEs).
-In Section \ref{subsec:doc}, we estimate the treatment effect of insurance coverage on health care utilization based on a conditionally randomized experiment.
+Quantile regression (QR), introduced by \citet{koenker1978regression}, extends this concept to non-binary treatments and multivariate models.
+The monograph of \cite{Koenker05} and the handbook edited by \cite{koenker2017handbook} provide thorough reviews of recent developments of the quantile regression methodology with applications to treatment effects, survival analysis, longitudinal data, time series, and financial data, among others. \citet{chernozhukov+13inference} develop the use of QR and distribution regression (DR) methods to construct counterfactual distribution and quantile functions, which serve as building blocks in policy and decomposition analysis.